Oatmeal Jam Bars

 One thing I don’t recommend?
 Using jelly.
 Why is jam better than jelly for most baking?
 It’s time for my favorite subject… kitchen chemistry!

 The fruit flavor in jelly comes from fruit juice, while jam uses fruit pulp or mashed fruit.
 Because jam uses crushed whole fruit, it tends to be less stiff and more flavorful.
-Because jelly contains whole fruit that has been cooked down, it also holds its texture better when baked.
+Since it contains the whole fruit that has been cooked down, jam also holds its texture better when baked.

 Jam (or fruit preserves, which have large chunks of fruit than jam) packs more fruit flavor, is easier to spread an even layer across the oatmeal crust, and maintains a better texture when baking.